 Looking to upgrade or install an open protocol system?

-One of the most significant benefits of an open protocol system is greater flexibility of control through an improved range of solutions, that can be tailored to each customer’s specific requirements.
+One of the most significant benefits of an open protocol system is greater flexibility of control through an improved range of solutions that can be tailored to each customer’s specific requirements.
 Additional benefits include enhanced visualization and analytic tools, offering a more intuitive user-friendly experience.
-Even if you don’t plan to immediately use the full potential functionality of the latest variant of a new building management system, having the availability potential to add and integrate systems at a later date is a valuable resource, and will certainly be a plus point for any building.
+Even if you don’t plan to immediately use the full potential functionality of the latest variant of a new building management system, having the available potential to add and integrate systems at a later date is a valuable resource, and will certainly be a bonus for any building.

-By upgrading the system to an alternative manufacturer, this would include on average a 12 months warranty on all new equipment supplied.
+By upgrading the system to an alternative manufacturer, you will receive an average of 12 months warranty on all new equipment supplied.
 In addition to this, any existing defects would be identified as part of the re-commissioning process.

-Further more, by utilising a fairly closed protocol system, should a fault occur, and you are requiring prompt assistance you are limited to the resources that that your current service provider can offer to you.
-By utilising an open protocol system this means extensive resources are available to you from a wide range of service providers ensuring any issues or faults that occur can be dealt with promptly.
+If you are utilising a fairly closed protocol system and a fault should occur meaning you require prompt assistance then you are limited to the resources that your current service provider can offer to you.
+However, by utilising an open protocol system ensures extensive resources are available to you from a wide range of service providers meaning any issues or faults that occur can be dealt with promptly.

 Levels of customer service can vary widely between businesses.
 By installing an open protocol system, you are free to choose a service provider that offers you a level of customer service that meets your requirements and expectations.
-Should the market be competitive this will surly ensure that service providers are offering you a high standard of customer service to ensure your continued business.
+In a competitive market this ensures that service providers are offering you a high standard of customer service to lead to your continued business.
 In addition to this you are free from the knowledge that you are tied into one specific service provider.